lydiaharvey/Group-6/README.md

 ## What do you propose?

-We will be delevloping a mobile geo location photo guesser application.
-This allows users to interact with the real world by bridging the gap between physical and virtual reality.
+We will be developing a mobile geo location photo guesser application.
+This allows users to interact with the real world by bridging the gap between physical and augmented reality.

 ## Why is there a need for this system?